 Whether you’re more apt to tackle a double diamond or meander at the bottom of the bunny slope, these six ski vacations around the world are perfect ways to embrace the cold this winter.
-Use these insider tips to take on the best of the runs in four mountain destinations in North America,
+Use these insider tips to take on the best of the runs in three mountain destinations in North America,

-Set just at the base of Vail Mountain, Four Seasons Resort and Residences Vail is conveniently situated for its guests to experience the best of the Colorado Rockies.
+Right at the base of Vail Mountain, Four Seasons Resort and Residences Vail is conveniently situated for its guests to experience the best of the Colorado Rockies.